Preparing Your Child for a Hospital Stay

 Using words and pictures, these signs can include:

-• Anything else the child wants to communicate to their care team!
+Anything else the child wants to communicate about who they are

 Plan a fun activity for later

-Sometimes kids are so focused on a hospital visit or procedure, they almost forget that life will go on afterwards.
-Planning a fun activity can help children to feel reassured that they will survive their hospitalization, and that they have something to look forward to.
+Sometimes kids are so focused on a particular hospital visit or procedure, they almost forget to look ahead to anything else.
+Planning a fun activity can help children to feel reassured that they have something to look forward to.

 Families do not need to play a huge event.
-Instead, they should talk with their child about something that would be fun and comforting after a procedure, and/or after they get home from the hospital.
-Then, they can add that event to the family calendar.
+Instead, they can talk with their child about something that would be fun and comforting after a particular procedure, and/or after they get home from the hospital.
+In the case of simple and predictable procedures, the family can add the planned event to a family calendar.
+When a hospitalization is longer and more unpredictable, the family can just agree that they will do the event after a given procedure or other milestone.

 Fun future activities can include: